cqtan/microservices-primer/README.md

 - Use local development tool `brew install skaffold` to automate building and applying Pods and Deployments by running `skaffold dev`
   - if Skaffold does not exit gracefully, run `skaffold delete` to clean up manually
 - If your `kubectl` commads requires you to login despite never having to do so before, chances are got switched to a different context.
 Try `kubectl config get-contexts` and perform on the right one the following, e.g `kubectl config use-context docker-desktop`
+- Postman: Requests default to http.
+To get JWT Cookie you must use https instead.
+  - Session Cookie containing the JWT is encoded in base64. use this decoder https://www.base64decode.org/ to decode it to the JWT
+  - Afterwards decode JWT here https://jwt.io/

 # Scenarios